(peg in ter feer' on)

 - Let the pinched skin loose and use that hand to help hold the syringe barrel.

 - Pull the plunger of the syringe back very slightly.
 If blood comes into the syringe, the needle has entered a blood vessel.
 Do not inject.
-Pull the needle out at the same angle you put it into the skin, and throw the syringe away in a puncture-proof container.
+Pull the needle out at the same angle you put it into the skin, and dispose of the syringe in a puncture-proof container.
 Repeat the steps above to prepare a new dose using a new syringe and a new vial.
 If no blood comes into the syringe, inject the medication by gently pressing the plunger all the way down the syringe barrel.

 - Hold an alcohol pad near the needle and pull the needle straight out of the skin.
 Press the alcohol pad over the injection site for several seconds.
 Do not rub or massage the injection site.
 If there is bleeding, cover it with a bandage.